LinkedIn Engagement Strategies for B2B AI Service Providers That Actually Work

 They typically lurk more than they engage.
 Studies consistently show that more than 90% of LinkedIn users consume content without engaging publicly.
 For B2B buyers, this passive consumption is especially common: they read extensively but comment rarely.
 When they do comment, it signals something important — the content resonated deeply enough to overcome their natural reluctance to engage publicly.

 They use LinkedIn for research before making vendor decisions.
 A prospect evaluating AI automation partners will spend significant time reading your posts, reviewing your profile, and assessing your authority before they ever reach out or respond to your outreach.
 Your content is simultaneously a marketing channel and a due diligence resource.
+One agency owner we know tracked the median time between a prospect first viewing his profile and that prospect booking a discovery call: it was 23 days.
+During those 23 days, the prospect viewed an average of 11 posts.
+That means your content archive is doing sales work on your behalf every single day, even when no one is visibly engaging.

 They respond to specificity and evidence, not generalities.
 A post about "the power of AI for business" will not move a busy CFO.
 A post about "how we reduced a mid-market manufacturing company's accounts payable processing time by 78% using AI" will stop their scroll because it is directly relevant to a real business challenge they face.